RaulAtWork/learning-react-from-midudev/06-shopping-cart/README.md

 - ✅ Show a list of products: Image, title, price, category
 - ✅ Show the actual list of real products
-- Filter by category
+- ✅ Filter by category
-- Filter by price
+- ✅ Filter by price range

 ---